-The 6th annual Diversity Abroad Conference: New Realities & Untapped Potential will be held in Miami, Florida beginning Saturday, April 7, 2018 and concluding on Tuesday, April 10, 2018.
-The program will consist primarily of presentations selected through this open call for submissions which include concurrent sessions, workshops, big idea talks, a research poster community, as well as invited speakers and panel discussions.
+The 2019 Diversity Abroad Conference — Equity and Opportunity Through Inclusive Global Education — will be held beginning on Saturday, March 2 and concluding on Tuesday, March 5 in Boston, Massachusetts.
+The program will consist primarily of presentations selected through this open call for submissions which include concurrent sessions, deep dives, big idea talks, a poster community, as well as invited speakers and panel discussions.

-Presenters are expected to self-identify which track (or tracks) apply to your proposed session (up to three maximum).
+Presenters are expected to identify which track applies to each proposed session:

 Student success is a shared goal on college campuses as well as within the organizations who support them.
 To ensure international programs lead to greater student success, academically, interpersonally, and professionally, it’s critical that the advising and support structures in place are inclusive and address the needs of diverse students.
 This track will explore inclusive practices for advising and support of diverse and underrepresented students before, on-site, and after participating in international programs.
 Additionally it explores how various campus units, such as diversity & multicultural offices, career centers, disability or TRiO offices, have a role in supporting on-campus international students and student success through international programs.

 Both funding and program development are important to consider as we identify best practices for increasing access and inclusion in global education.
 Funding is often cited as one of the key challenges students of all backgrounds face to participating in study abroad programming.
 Furthermore, programs with inclusive curricular and co-curricular activities may be more attractive to students from diverse and underrepresented backgrounds.
 In this track, participants will consider what innovative approaches to funding can be employed to provide greater access to encourage students from a broad range of backgrounds to participate in global education opportunities.